ThunderQuoteTeam/PaynowQR/README.md

 # PaynowQR
 Singapore Paynow QR generator for node.js and javascript.
 Works on both browser and nodejs.

+Have any questions or need help to do a custom implementation?
+Feel free to drop us an email at hello@thunderquote.com.

 # Usage Instructions